POLK SOIL AND WATER CONSERVATION DISTRICT

 We cannot rely just on our public parks and nature preserves to be the only safe places for the natural world to thrive.
 Donna wants to encourage the building of similar systems and spaces for nature on private lands such as farms and city lots, to protect and improve our soil and water and increase the biodiversity of our landscapes for future generations to come.

-get to know Jock
+get to know Erubiel

 Pryor Garnett

-Zone 1, Secretary
+Zone 1, Treasurer

-Organic Farmer, Garnett's Red Prairie Farm
+Organic Farmer, Garnetts Red Prairie Farm

 get to know Pryor

 Pryor grows certified organic grains (wheat, rye, triticale, barley, etc.) on a 92 acre farm near Sheridan, where the Willamette Valley floor begins to rise into the foothills of the Coast Range.
 He began farming in 2016 after retiring from practicing patent law, and was elected as Zone 1 director of the Polk Soil and Water Conservation District in 2020.
-He is also on the board of the Oregon Startup Center, and chairs the policy committee of the national Organic Farmers Association, which advocates nationally on behalf of certified organic farmers.
+He also chairs the policy committee of the national Organic Farmers Association, which advocates nationally on behalf of certified organic farmers.
 He believes that a farm's soil is its most important asset, and that as the climate warms and Oregon's population increases, protecting and restoring Willamette Valley farmland is critically important.
 Garnetts Red Prairie Farm relies on cover cropping, residue retention, minimum tillage, crop rotation and erosion prevention to build soil fertility and resilience.
 It is a 2017 Flagship Farm of the Oregon Bee Project, and has 3/4 mile of pollinator-friendly hedgerows as well as extensive Oregon white oak woods and a year-round creek.

 Lindsay McClary